Quick Integration of Live Chatroom

 if(errorCode.equals(IRongCoreEnum.ConnectionErrorCode.RC_CONN_TOKEN_EXPIRE)) {

-// Request a new token from the app server, and reconnect with the new token after obtaining it
+//Request new token from your app server, then reconnect with the new token

 } else if (errorCode.equals(RongCoreClient.ConnectionErrorCode.RC_CONNECT_TIMEOUT)) {

-// Connection timed out, display a prompt, and guide the user to retry when the network is stable
+//Connection timeout, show notification and guide users to retry when network is stable

 } else {